Viola Slaughter: Sheriff's wife

 Although the house had been abandoned, and deteriorated, for fifty years, Viola Slaughter was very happy with her new house.
 She marveled at the views nearby and the fact that, just by walking from one side of the house to the other, she would be crossing countries every time.
 From 1886 to 1890, Slaughter lived in Tombstone, where he was the sheriff.
 However, they kept the ranch.

 In 1887, one of the few earthquakes in the history of Arizona destroyed part of the San Bernardino Ranch.
 Slaughter felt quite disappointed about his life as a rancher and decided to retire from being a working rancher once his days as sheriff were over.
 Viola, however, convinced him otherwise.
 She promised to help with the ranching and said, "just give me a plain house with wide board floors, muslin ceilings and board finish around the adobes.
 That's all I want".

 In 1892, the Slaughters, having remodeled their ranch, moved there permanently.
 Viola Slaughter also became famous across the west for her curing abilities, and cowboys would come from as far as New Mexico to get treatments from her.
 She also joined Slaughter on his frequent trips to Mexico; they helped catch a killer there, and usually brought cattle from as far as Hermosillo.
 Viola Slaughter would later tell Charles Morgan Wood that she heard one time that John had been killed in Mexico by Apaches, and she got on a wagon and headed towards the frontier.
 Three days later, she saw her husband from afar.
 Viola was so happy that she felt ill, but she hid her weak feeling when her husband got to her, and he did not notice that she was not feeling good.

 In 1896, Slaughter went on the attack and followed Apaches to Mexico.
 Instead, he found the abandoned baby, Apache May.

 Wealth

 The Slaughters became wealthy.
 Viola was able to wear expensive dresses to dinner.
 The family dinners were equally known in Arizona society circles, as these usually included fresh vegetables, jam, cream, and other exquisite ingredients of the era.

-The Slaughters were known for being an affable family, and the San Bernandino Ranch became a hang-out place for the rich, the poor, neighbors, friends, and passersby who happened to come along and felt like talking to someone.
+The Slaughters were known for being an affable family, and the San Bernardino Ranch became a hang-out place for the rich, the poor, neighbors, friends, and passersby who happened to come along and felt like talking to someone.